Good Mourning (film): Critical response

-On review aggregator Rotten Tomatoes, the film holds a 0% rating based on reviews from 7 critics.
+Writing for Paste magazine, Natalia Keogan described the film's screenplay as "lackluster to its very core", negatively suggesting it was solely made as an excuse for Baker and his friends to have fun while being filmed, finding that "[I]n the current barren wasteland that is the stoner comedy landscape, this laziness is nothing short of inexcusable."
 Jeffrey Anderson of Common Sense Media gave it 2 out of 5 and wrote: "without help from outside substances, this showbiz/stoner comedy doesn't really offer anything we haven't seen before and never achieves more than a mild chuckle."

 Box office

 In the United States and Canada, the film earned $16,010 from 28 theaters in its opening weekend.
 In total the film has grossed $21,348.

 Accolades

-At the 43rd Golden Raspberry Awards, the film received seven nominations: Worst Picture, Worst Director, Worst Actor (for Kelly), Worst Supporting Actor (for Sun and for Davidson), Worst Screenplay and Worst Screen Combo (for Kelly and Sun), winning Worst Director.
+At the 43rd Golden Raspberry Awards, the film received seven nominations: Worst Picture, Worst Director, Worst Actor (for Kelly), Worst Supporting Actor (for Sun and for Davidson), Worst Screenplay, and Worst Screen Combo (for Kelly and Sun), winning Worst Director.